microsoft/presidio/docs/getting_started.md

         anonymized_text = anonymizer.anonymize(text=text, analyzer_results=results)

         print(anonymized_text)

         ```
+        !!! tip "Tip: Downloading models"

-        The transformers model and the spacy model would be downloaded on the first call to the `AnalyzerEngine`.
+            If not available, the transformers model and the spacy model would be downloaded on the first call to the `AnalyzerEngine`.
+To pre-download, see [this doc](./analyzer/nlp_engines/transformers.md#downloading-a-pre-trained-model).

 ## Simple flow: Images